| |

 • Level: Moderate

-Snow or not, the views of the Farmington River snaking its way through the forest below make this hike incredibly scenic even in the winter.
+Snow or not, the views of the Farmington River snaking its way through the forest below make this hike up Hatchet Hill in Tariffville incredibly scenic.

-What I love most is the walk there you’ll be up on a ridge and since all the leaves will be gone you’ll be able to see through the trees into the forest around and below you with little peaks of views as you approach the big lookout.
+What I love most is the walk to the view - you'll be up on a ridge and since all the leaves are gone you can see through the trees into the forest around and below you with little peaks of views as you approach the big lookout.

 10. Hedgehog Trail to West Mountain, Simsbury

-This hike is a winner in any season and is incredibly scenic so even if there’s no snow on the ground – you won’t get bored!
+This hike is a winner in any season with it's wide open views from two different ridges (if you do the whole 4.8-mile loop) so even if there's no snow on the ground - you won't get bored!

 Hedgehog has a waterfall (Cathles Falls), multiple lookouts, streams, bridge crossings, and more.
 The variety of things to see on this hike always makes it a fun outing and keeps me coming back in any season.